 A Brief Summary of the Most Significant Scientific Research Contributions During last 10 Years (2008 - 2018)

-Among his 137 Research Publications with his various collaborators that have been cited in 20 Books, and that have Total Citation Number around 1967 (Google Scholar),
+Apart from his Research Publications that have been cited in 20 Books,

 Home’s notable contribution has been Two distinctive Research-level Books: “Conceptual Foundations of Quantum Physics – An Overview from Modern